-House music legend MK laid into “DJs who’ve been playing 20 years who look down on anything else but vinyl”, in a promo video for Native Instruments.
-It’s what we at DDJT have always believed: that far from holding you back as a DJ, digital can make it all more exciting, interesting, creative and fun for you.
+But the tide is turning… Scratch legend DJ Craze recently hit out at this anti-digital snobbery in the scratch world, saying “Sync is your friend, embrace technology”.
+It’s what we at Digital DJ Tips have always believed: that far from holding you back as a DJ, digital can make it all more exciting, interesting, creative and fun for you.

-(By the way, if you remember seeing this post before, we updated it and brought it back to celebrate the annual launch of our Scratching For Controller DJs online course.
-It’s full right now but you can join the waiting list here…)
+(By the way, if you remember seeing this post before, we updated it and brought it back to celebrate the launch of our All-New Scratching For Controller DJs online course.
+Check it out here…)

 7 scratch myths busted